espressif/esp-mdf/examples/development_kit/sense/README.md

 #### Step 2.
 ULP Assembly Environment Setup

-Please refer to [ULP introduction on Espressif Github](https://github.com/espressif/esp-iot-solution/blob/master/documents/low_power_solution/esp32_ulp_co-processor_and_assembly_environment_setup_en.md) for the detailed introduction to ULP co-processor and assembly environment setup.
+The ULP coprocessor currently only supports assembly language and needs to configure the ULP coprocessor compilation environment.
+Please refer to [Introduction to the ESP32 ULP Co-processor and Assembly Environment Setup](https://github.com/espressif/esp-iot-solution/blob/master/documents/low_power_solution/esp32_ulp_co-processor_and_assembly_environment_setup_en.md).

+> Note: Multi-threaded compilation is not supported.
+It is forbidden to use `make -j`

 #### Step 3.
 Example Configuration